-- order entree-size meals when dining out - aim to exercise 45- to 50mins five days per week.
-This should be continuous cardio type of exercise rather than weights, of enough intensity to "raise a sweat" - Brisk walk, cycle, cross-trainer, aqua jogging or swimming.
-Weightbearing exercise is best for weight loss maintenance
+- Continue to eat regular meals and select healthy food options to optimise your continued weight loss. - Order entree-size meals when dining out - Aim to exercise 45 to 50 mins five days per week.
+This should be continuous cardio type of exercise - rather than weights - of enough intensity to "raise a sweat" - · Brisk walk, cycle, cross-trainer, aqua jogging or swimming - Weight-bearing exercise is best for weight loss maintenance